Sjlver/sosp2015-notes/history_day/09network_and_os.md

 - How to structure the code that implemented the protocols
 - Performance

-Later issues were more fundamental
+Later issues were more fundamental.
 - Security